Dr Clare Boston

 Ben Chandler (PhD; 2014-2018): Pattern, dynamics and timing of glaciation on the Gaick Plateau, Central Grampian Highlands, Scotland, (second supervisor), Queen Mary, University of London.

-Paul Weber (PhD; 2015-2018): Ice-marginal processes and retreat dynamics of the plateau icefield Hardangerjøkulen in southern Norway, (second supervisor), University of Portsmouth.
+Paul Weber (PhD; 2015-present): Ice-marginal processes and retreat dynamics of the plateau icefield Hardangerjøkulen in southern Norway, (second supervisor), University of Portsmouth.